NorthNick/hydra/Readme.txt

 Releases

-The latest binary release is available from the CodePlex project page or from the GitHub downloads page at https://github.com/NorthNick/hydra/downloads; and the latest code release is available from the GitHub tags page at https://github.com/NorthNick/hydra/tags or the CodePlex download page at http://hydra.codeplex.com/releases.
+The latest binary release is available from the CodePlex project page; and the latest code release is available from the GitHub tags page at https://github.com/NorthNick/hydra/tags or the CodePlex download page at http://hydra.codeplex.com/releases.